WebPDF365/Java-WebPDF-View-Api/README.md

 For general API documentation, please refer to the [WebPDF View API Documentation](http://api.webpdf365.com/ApiList).

-Installation:
-First, get the library.
-You can download the JAR here: http://api.webpdf365.com/download/foxit-webpdf-view-api.jar Add foxit-webpdf-view-api.jar to your classpath.

 Initializing the API class:
 ```java
 String api_key = "YOUR_API_KEY";